cloudmesh-community/fa18-516-19/project-report/report.md

 	- WISA: Windows, IIS, SQL &  ASP.net
 	- MAMP: MacOS, Apache, MySQL & PHP “( Retrieved 2018)

-## Abstract

-:o: abstract comes befor introduction

-The use of open API's to transfer data over the web is increasing as Web applications and the Internet of things (IOT) proliferate.
-Open APIs make it easier to share and pass data over the web.

-API's are built to expose resources for access to public data.
-APIs are used to fetch data from a database, fulfill a request and process data, using a web server to send information to a client or another service.

 ## keywords: Linux, Apache, MySQL, PHP, Application Programming Interface (API's), REST, IOT, OAS, LAMP